cosmos/ibc/spec/app/ics-031-crosschain-queries/README.md

             data
         ))
         result = SUCCESS
-    // If there response does not carry any data, verify that query.path does not exist at query.queryHeight at the queried chain.
+    // If the response does not carry any data, verify that query.path does not exist at query.queryHeight at the queried chain.
     } else {
         abortTransactionUnless(verifyNonMembership(
             clientState,